Skip to main content

 The comprehensive plan will establish the administrative objectives, policies, processes, and management guidelines necessary to fulfill the legislative requirements for national scenic trails under the National Trails System Act.

 Bear Canyon Bridge spans Bear Creek along NFSR 61.
 The bridge has exceeded its design life and is in need of replacement.
-Replacement includes a new single-span bridge, approach and bypass improvements, and a new parking lot.
+Replacement includes a new single-span bridge, approach and bypass improvements, a new parking lot, and trail adoption.

 The purpose of this project is to reduce fuel accumulations, protect values from wildfire risk, restore and sustain ecological processes in fire-dependent ecosystems, and facilitate fire management in the Chiricahua EMA on the Douglas Ranger District